sacmwg/draft-ietf-sacm-architecture-redux/draft-mandm-sacm-architecture.md

 --- abstract

 This memo documents an ongoing exploration of a possible Security Automation and Continuous Monitoring (SACM) architecture.
 This work is built upon {{-xmppgrid}}, and is predicated upon information gleaned from SACM Use Cases and Requirements ({{RFC7632}} and {{RFC8248}} respectively), and terminology as found in {{-sacmt}}.

+WORKING GROUP: The source for this draft is maintained in GitHub.
+Suggested changes should be submitted as pull requests at https://github.com/adammontville/ietf-mandm-sacm-architecture/.
+Instructions are on that page as well.

 --- middle